 Getting a co-signer on a credit card can help you get approved for credit cards that might otherwise be difficult.
 Becoming a co-signer means someone, generally with established and good credit, takes on the legal responsibility of your debt if you don’t pay.
 Because of this promise, lenders will often approve co-signed accounts even if they would not have approved the individual.
 An authorized user works differently.
 An authorized user is someone who holds a card to an existing line of credit.
 The authorized user is not legally responsible for any repayment on the account and defers to the primary account holder.
 Becoming an authorized user is an excellent way to build your credit.

-Cash-back credit cards offer a straightforward rewards system.
+Cash back credit cards offer a straightforward rewards system.
 Using your credit card to buy certain items can earn you money, plain and simple.
 Some cards offer a flat rate on all purchases, like 2% back on everything you buy.
 Others have a tiered system, like 3% back on groceries, 2% on gas, and 1% on all your other purchases.
 Cash-back credit cards can be a good option if you use your credit card for everyday spending.

+Instead of cash back, some rewards credit cards earn points.
 Points can be redeemed for dollars, but how many points you earn for certain items depends on the card’s rewards structure and redemption value.
 It’s important to note that points can’t always be directly redeemed for cash.
 Some cards may only let you redeem points for things like travel or gift cards, and redeeming for statement credits is often most equivalent to cash value.

 For first-timers, some of the more lucrative rewards cards can be harder to qualify for.
 Start with a basic credit card first to build up your credit score, then try for a better offer.